TopologyMapping/network-security/README.md

     docker_timeout: int = 5
 ```

-The `credentials_file` should contain the AWS credentials and will be mounted at `/root/.aws/credentials` inside the container, so Scout can authenticate seamlessly.
+The `credentials_file` should contain the API Key and will be mounted at `/root/api_key.txt` inside the container.

-> The `tests/testrun.py` script assumes that the credentials file is copied to `security-modules/scout/dev/aws-credentials`.

 The `output_dir` should point to a directory where the Scout outputs will be placed.
 For each submitted task (see below), we generate a new directory `output_dir/{task.label}` with the outputs.